Failure to communicate and delay in diagnosing lung cancer

 The CXR report was faxed to the patient’s primary care physician (Primary Care Physician A) on November 15.
 The cover page for the fax read, “Please review abnormal CXR, and radiologist recommends CT of chest.”

 On November 16, Orthopedic Surgeon A performed arthroscopic surgery on the patient’s right knee.
-Over the next eight months, the patient returned to Orthopedic Surgeon A for follow up visits and continued right knee pain.
+Over the next eight months, the patient returned to Orthopedic Surgeon A for follow-up visits and continued right knee pain.

 On February 8, 2018, the patient saw Primary Care Physician A for an annual medical exam.
 Primary Care Physician A did not mention the CXR; however, he documented during the visit that a CXR was performed in September 2010 and had a calcium score of 442.
-It was later discovered that the 2017 CXR report describing the lung mass was present in the patient’s chart at the time of this visit.
+It was later discovered that the 2017 CXR report describing the lung mass was in the patient’s chart at the time of this visit.

 In June, Orthopedic Surgeon A referred the patient to Orthopedic Surgeon B, a partner within the orthopedic group, to rule out right leg pain secondary to right lumbar radiculopathy.
-Orthopedic Surgeon B and a neurologist diagnosed the right leg pain as multi-factorial, but primarily from right hip osteoarthritis.
+Orthopedic Surgeon B and a neurologist diagnosed the right leg pain as primarily from right hip osteoarthritis.